 Untitled (1970) Rob Maingay

 Rob Maingay (Semarang, 1939 - Rotterdam, 2016) was a Dutch sculptor, architect and furniture designer.
-He was born in Semarang in Central Java in the former Dutch East Indies and studied at the Academy of Visual Arts and Technical Sciences in Rotterdam.
+He was born in Semarang on Central Java in the former Dutch East Indies and studied at the Academy of Visual Arts and Technical Sciences in Rotterdam.
 In 1967 he received a first prize for his sculpture.
 From 1969 he was active as a sculptor in Rotterdam.
-He made a few images for the public space in different municipalities, metal abstract-geometric objects, spiraling or stepped forms.
-He made wooden spiraling images up to the XNUMXs and also exhibits such wave movements in wood and stone in galleries, including at Nouvelles Images in The Hague.
+He made a few sculptures for public space in different municipalities, metal abstract geometric objects, spiraling or stepped shapes.
+Until the nineties he made wooden spiral sculptures and also exhibits such waves in wood and stone in galleries, including at Nouvelles Images in The Hague.
 Maingay lived and worked in Rotterdam-Vreewijk.